An 'empty feeling' as Husker baseball wins regular season finale, but misses Big Ten tournament after rainout at Purdue

 C.J.
 Hood struck out Michigan State's Peter Ahn with runners on second and third to end the game, prompting a celebration as the Huskers spilled out of the dugout.

-"We started to turns things around toward the end of the year.
+"We started to turn things around toward the end of the year.
 But just too little, too late."

 Contact the writer at cbasnett@journalstar.com or 402-473-7436.
 On Twitter @HuskerExtraCB.